JohanPeeters/rides-api/README.md

-Caveat: work in progress

 # Rides API

-In this example, an API is set up with AWS Serverless Application Model (SAM).
+In this example, an access controlled API is set up with AWS Serverless Application Model (SAM).

+AWS SAM is a set of AWS CloudFormation macros to declare serverless resources.
+Unfortunately the macros do not extend to security infrastructure, so most of the declared resources are vanilla CloudFormation.

 Below is a brief explanation of what is in this repo:

 ```bash